+In 2010, Gossan retained a marketing consultant for the project.
 The marketing study established that the highest and best use of Manigotagan silica sand is as frac sand proppant used in the oil and gas sector.
-Demand for frac sand proppant is strong as the technology of drilling multi-fracked horizontal oil and gas wells utilizes large amounts of frac sand proppant.
-The study provided an analysis of 17 companies producing frac sand proppant in North America and an assessment of candidates suitable for a strategic partnership in Gossan's Project.
+The study provided an assessment of candidates suitable for a strategic partnership in Gossan's Project.